-As from the detection of an upcoming exceptional event specified below, for each balancing energy market time unit during which the exceptional event is expected to impact the FRCE in the LFC Block, Elia continuously evaluates the residual risk by subtracting (b) and (c) from (a), with:
+As from the detection of an upcoming exceptional event specified below, for each balancing energy market time unit during which the exceptional event is expected to impact the FRCE in the LFC Block, Elia continuously evaluates the residual risk by subtracting (b) and (c) from (a), with-:

 - the volume at risk, which is calculated as the possible loss of injection / increase of off-take following the event, corrected with mitigation measures if applicable.
 For sea storm events, the calculation method is described in Appendix 6 of the BRP Contract.
-For yet unidentified events, a description of the calculation method to cover the volume risk will be submitted to the National Regulatory Authority within one year after the event. - available balancing means which are calculated as the sum of : - the procurement of balancing capacity within control area and exchange of balancing capacity with neighbouring TSOs, when applicable pursuant to article 32(1)a of the EBGL, - o sharing of reserves, when applicable pursuant to Article 32(1)b of the EBGL, - the volume of balancing energy bids which are not contracted by Elia as balancing capacity and are expected to be available both within its control area and within the European platforms taking into account the available cross-zonal capacity pursuant to Article 32(1)c of the EBGL. - the expected impact of the operational procedures for the alert state due to a violation of system frequency limits, as specified in the synchronous area operation agreement pursuant article 152(10) SOGL and article 152(15) SOGL.
+For yet unidentified events, a description of the calculation method to cover the volume risk will be submitted to the National Regulatory Authority within one year after the event. - available balancing means which are calculated as the sum of-: - the procurement of balancing capacity within control area and exchange of balancing capacity with neighbouring TSOs, when applicable pursuant to article 32(1)a of the EBGL, - sharing of reserves, when applicable pursuant to Article 32(1)b of the EBGL, - the volume of balancing energy bids which are not contracted by Elia as balancing capacity and are expected to be available both within its control area and within the European platforms taking into account the available cross-zonal capacity pursuant to Article 32(1)c of the EBGL. - the expected impact of the operational procedures for the alert state due to a violation of system frequency limits, as specified in the synchronous area operation agreement pursuant article 152(10) SOGL and article 152(15) SOGL.

-When during two or more consecutive periods specified by the 15 minute balancing energy market time unit, the residual risk exceeds the Level 2 FRCE range, for these periods, Elia shall:
+When during two or more consecutive periods specified by the 15 minute balancing energy market time unit, the residual risk exceeds the Level 2 FRCE range, for these periods, Elia shall-:

-- A. publish balancing warning communication with the aim of asking all BSPs to submit additional FRR non-contracted balancing energy bids and informing all BRPs such that they can adapt injections and off-take in their portfolio accordingly; - B. activate units which are available in line with requirements of the T&C Scheduling Agent, in line with Article 248 of the Federal Grid Code, and that cannot be activated via the FRR processes.
+- A. publish balancing warning communication with the aim of asking all BSPs to submit additional FRR non-contracted balancing energy bids and informing all BRPs such that they can adapt injections and off-take in their portfolio accordingly; - B. activate units which are available in line with requirements of the T&C Scheduling Agent, in line with Article 248130 of the Federal Grid Code of Conduct, and that cannot be activated via the FRR processes.
 Once these units are activated, they facilitate the availability of balancing energy bids on these units via the FRR processes.
-These units shall be activated at the latest point in time for Elia to take action while taking into account the latest available information following the balancing warnings and the communications with BRP contributing to the residual risk specified, Elia will strive towards techno-economic efficiency by taking into account the duration and magnitude of the definite risk and the maximum and minimum output, start-up time, start-up costs and other technical constraints if relevant.
+These units shall be activated at the latest point in time for Elia to take action while taking into account the latest available information following the balancing warnings and the communications with BRP contributing to the residual risk specified, Elia will strive towards techno-economic efficiency by taking into account the duration and magnitude of the definite risk and the maximum and minimum output, start-up time, start-up costs and other technical constraints if relevant.; - C. activate units that do not provide MW schedules in the context of the Terms and Conditions Scheduling Agent, that cannot be activated via the FRR processes and that offer their available active power on a voluntary basis.